wayosu/wayosu/README.md

 I'm Wayosu.
 I love building projects that aim to increase developer productivity 🙌

-I am an enthusiastic IT professional currently working as an IT staff member at a university in Gorontalo, Indonesia.
-I am passionate about exploring new things in the world of programming, and I enjoy diving deep into innovative technologies while continuously expanding my technical skills.

 - 🔭 &nbsp;I’m currently engaged in my professional work.
 - 🌱 &nbsp;I’m on a journey to better understand myself.
 - 💼 &nbsp;I’m focused on growing my professional skills and career.